aaamarque/cse15l-lab-reports/lab-report-2-week-4.md

 ![Test failed 4](Screenshot%20(578).png)

-- There was a bug that gave the symtom of the wrong answer.
+- There was a bug that gave the symptom of the wrong answer.
 When testing with the test with the image link it would put it in the list giving the wrong answer.
 This was happening because the image, the format of inserting an image, had the brackets and braces and so it would ignore the "!".

 # Third Code Change